tweag/nix_bazel_codelab/README.md

 # Nix+Bazel Codelab

 This set of exercises is a practical introduction to building polyglot projects with Bazel, supported by Nix for reproducible, hermetic build environments.
+It works on Linux and macOS.

 ## Background